moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

   - leave code unchanged, but commented out (so you can revert back if needed).
     - within reason, that is, use your judgement.
 Some attempts are an obvious 100% dead end, so you don't need to keep useless code around, so just put a note that you tried abc and abc did not work at all and why.

+DM: todoMM: checklist items are for general approaches that you can use for any debugging issue, not stuff specific to one app.
+This belongs in the weather.js file, not here.
 ## AI Prompt: fix the code Weather function
 - i asked the AI prompt to fix fix the code Weather function
 - the AI prompt corrected the code by :